Nonlinear parabolic stochastic evolution equations in critical spaces Part II. Blow-up criteria and instantaneous regularization: Blow-up criteria for stochastic evolution equations

 To illustrate the above roadmap concretely, we will now prove global existence of \eqref{eq:QSEE} in the semilinear setting under linear growth assumptions on $F$ and $G$.
-Of course the linear growth assumptions fails to hold for many of the interesting SPDEs.
+Of course the linear growth assumptions fail to hold for many of the interesting SPDEs.
 So this result should only be seen as an illustration and test case.
+For more advanced applications where the roadmap is followed, we refer to Section \ref{s:1D_problem} and \cite{AV20_NS} on stochastic Navier-Stokes equation with transport noise.

 \begin{theorem}[Global well-posedness under linear growth conditions] Let Hypothesis \hyperref[H:hip]{$\Hip$} be satisfied for all $T\in (s, \infty)$, where we suppose that $(A(t,x),B(t,x)) = (\bar{A}(t), \bar{B}(t))$ does not depend on $x$ and